depsterr/depsterr.com/src/gkiss/index.md

 * Instead of a KISS Linux tarball, use a [GKISS Linux tarball](https://github.com/gkiss-linux/grepo/releases).

+* Do not use the `--strip-components` flag when upacking the tarball.

 (optional)

 * Instead of only adding the community repo also add [the gcommunity repo](https://github.com/gkiss-linux/gcommunity).